 Any person who unlawfully assaults another and thereby does that person bodily harm is guilty of a crime and is liable to imprisonment for 2 years and a fine of $24,000 if the matter is dealt with summarily or otherwise up to 5 years imprisonment, except in circumstances of aggravation.
 Bodily harm is an injury which interferes with health and comfort (section 317 of the Criminal Code).

 A person who assaults a public officer who is performing a function of his office or employment or on account of being such an officer or his performance of another function is guilty of a crime and is liable to 10 years imprisonment if the person was armed with a weapon or in the company of another person, otherwise the person is liable for up to 7 years imprisonment.
 If the matter is dealt with summarily, the person is liable to up to 3 years imprisonment and a fine of $36,000.
 A person convicted of a serious assault will be sentenced to a minimum of 6 months imprisonment unless the offence was committed in aggravated circumstances, in which case, the person will be sentenced to a minimum of 9 months imprisonment (section 318 of the Criminal Code).

 If a person unlawfully kills another person under such circumstances as not to constitute murder, the person is guilty of manslaughter and is liable to imprisonment for 20 years (section 280 of the Criminal Code).

-If a person unlawfully kills another person and the person intended to cause death, or a bodily injury likely to endanger life, or if the death occurred in the prosecution of an unlawful purpose which by its nature is likely to endanger life, then that person is guilty of murder bad is liable to life imprisonment unless that sentence would be unjust or the person is unlikely to be a danger to the community when released (section 279 of the Criminal Code).
+If a person unlawfully kills another person and the person intended to cause death, or a bodily injury likely to endanger life, or if the death occurred in the prosecution of an unlawful purpose which by its nature is likely to endanger life, then that person is guilty of murder and is liable to life imprisonment unless that sentence would be unjust or the person is unlikely to be a danger to the community when released (section 279 of the Criminal Code).